Bordered Heegaard Floer homology: Invariance and pairing: Degenerations of holomorphic curves

-is a compact $1$-manifold with boundary (smoothness following from Proposition~\ref{prop:transversality}, compactness from Proposition~\ref{prop:compactness}), the boundary of which consists of the following pieces: \begin{itemize} \item Two-story holomorphic buildings $(u_1,u_2)$.
-For $\epsilon$ small enough, the number of these correspond exactly to the number of two-story ends of~$\cM$.
-(This is ensured by Proposition~\ref{prop:gluing_two_story}). \item Simple holomorphic combs $(u,v)$ with $v$ a join curve.
-For $\epsilon$ small enough the number of these boundary components is the number of join curve ends of $\cM$.
-(This is an application of Proposition~\ref{prop:gluing_simple_comb}, with transversality hypotheses ensured by Propositions~\ref{prop:transversality} and~\ref{prop:east_transversality}) \item An even number of points for each even shuffle curve end, and an odd number of points for each odd shuffle curve end.
-(This is an application of Proposition~\ref{prop:gluing-shuffle}.) \item The subspace of $\cM^B(\x,\y;\vec{P})$ where two parts differ in height by $\epsilon$.
-By Propositions~\ref{prop:gluing_degree_one} (if at least one split curve degenerates) and~\ref{prop:transversality} (if no split curves degenerate), for $\epsilon$ small enough the number of boundary points of this form agrees, modulo~$2$, with the number of collisions of two levels from $\Source$.
-The fact that the levels must be weakly composable follows from strong boundary monotonicity. \end{itemize} We have accounted for all the boundary components, in view of Proposition~\ref{prop:restrict_degens_1}, combined with Lemma~\ref{lemma:monotonicity_good} (which excludes possible boundary degenerations).

-In the above list, in the first two cases, $\epsilon$ should be small enough that no degenerations of this kind occur in $\ocM^B\setminus\ocM^B_{cropped}$.
+is a compact $1$-manifold with boundary (smoothness following from Proposition~\ref{prop:transversality}, compactness from Proposition~\ref{prop:compactness}), the boundary of which consists of the following pieces: \begin{itemize} \item Two-story holomorphic combs $(u_1,u_2)$.
+For $\epsilon$ and $U_{\textrm{shuf}}$ small enough, the number of these correspond exactly to the number of two-story ends of~$\cM$.
+(This is ensured by Proposition~\ref{prop:gluing_two_story}.
+The fact that splittings must occur at generators, not just generalized generators, follows from strong boundary monotonicity.) \item Simple holomorphic combs $(u,v)$ with $v$ a join curve.
+For $\epsilon$ and $U_{\textrm{shuf}}$ small enough the number of these boundary components is the number of join curve ends of $\cM$.
+(This is an application of Proposition~\ref{prop:gluing_simple_comb}, with transversality hypotheses ensured by Propositions~\ref{prop:transversality} and~\ref{prop:east_transversality}.) \item An even number of points for each even shuffle curve end, and an odd number of points for each odd shuffle curve end, if $\epsilon$ and $U_{\textrm{shuf}}$ are small enough.
+(This is an application of Proposition~\ref{prop:gluing-shuffle}.) \item The subspace of $\cM^B(\x,\y;\vec{P})$ where there are two parts which differ in height by $\epsilon$.
+By Propositions~\ref{prop:gluing_degree_one} (if at least one split component degenerates) and~\ref{prop:transversality} (if no split components degenerate), for $\epsilon$ small enough the number of boundary points of this form agrees, modulo~$2$, with the number of collisions of two levels from $\Source$.
+The fact that the levels must be weakly composable follows from Lemma~\ref{lemma:collision-weakly-composable}. \end{itemize} (In the first case, we take $\epsilon$ and $U_{\textrm{shuf}}$ small enough that no two-story combs occur in $\ocM^B\setminus\ocM^B_{\textrm{cropped}}$, and in the second case we take them small enough that no join curve degenerations occur in $\ocM^B\setminus\ocM^B_{\textrm{cropped}}$.
 In the third case, $\epsilon$ should be small enough that $U_{<\epsilon}$ is disjoint from $U_{\textrm{shuf}}$.
-In the fourth case, $\epsilon$ should be small enough for Proposition~\ref{prop:gluing_degree_one} to apply. \end{proof}
+In the fourth case, $\epsilon$ should be small enough for Proposition~\ref{prop:gluing_degree_one} to apply.)